 It’s rare to see ultracyclists using any form of fenders / mudguards.
 However, due to the length of the races, rain is almost certain at some point.
 Fenders provide a massive advantage when riding in the rain because they keep your body and legs much drier, thereby keeping you warmer, which should allow you to stay on the bike longer and be more comfortable, both of which should allow you to reach the finish sooner.
 Fenders also keep your bags a lot drier, so you don’t have to worry about whether they are 100% waterproof.
 Having fenders even has an advantage when it’s dry because they keep your legs significantly cleaner due to being protected from the dust and dirt that gets kicked up by the tire.

-Unfortunately, it’s difficult to fit full fenders on many race bike frames (see this BikeRadar article), but disc brake bikes tend to have a lot more space than rim brake bikes, and even some rim brake bikes have enough clearance (see this article and this article for options).
+Unfortunately, it’s difficult to fit full fenders on many race bike frames (but see these BikeRadar and BikeRumor articles), but disc brake bikes tend to have a lot more space than rim brake bikes, and even some rim brake bikes have enough clearance (see this article and this article for options).

 If the bike doesn’t have mounting points for fenders then there are certain fenders that will still work, including SKS RaceBlades, which come in multiple versions: Long (Amazon), XL (Amazon) and Pro (Amazon).
 Crud RoadRacers (Amazon) are my preferred model in this style.
 However, none of these are rigidly attached to the bike and are all a bit flimsy.